-Official Withdrawal Process: If a student wishes to withdraw from school, they must notify the Practical Nurse Education Program Director of the school.
-The notification may be in writing or orally.
+Official Withdrawal Process: If a student wishes to withdraw from school, they must notify the Program Director of the program The notification may be in writing or orally.
 The date the notification is received is the date of determination.
-The Practical Nurse Education Program Director must begin the withdrawal process.
+The Program Director must begin the withdrawal process.